mshubham0403/MovieMood/README.md

 ![Frontend](https://img.shields.io/badge/Frontend-HTML/CSS/JS-green)
 ![API](https://img.shields.io/badge/API-TMDB-fcba03)

-This application provides all the details of the requested movie such as overview, genre, release date, rating, runtime, top cast, reviews, recommended movies, etc.
+ This application provides comprehensive information about any movie that you request, including its overview, genre, release date, rating, runtime, top cast, reviews, recommended movies, and more.

-The details of the movies(title, genre, runtime, rating, poster, etc) are fetched using an API by TMDB, https://www.themoviedb.org/documentation/api, and using the IMDB id of the movie in the API, I did web scraping to get the reviews given by the user in the IMDB site using `beautifulsoup4` and performed sentiment analysis on those reviews.

-## How to get the API key?
+To retrieve the requested movie's details, the application uses the TMDB API (https://www.themoviedb.org/documentation/api) by sending a request with the movie's IMDB ID.
+The application also scrapes user reviews from the IMDB website using the Beautifulsoup4 library and performs sentiment analysis on those reviews using the NLTK library.

+In addition to this, the application also employs scikit-learn's cosine similarity algorithm to find similar movies and recommend them to the user.
+The algorithm uses the movie's features such as genre, runtime, rating, and more to calculate the similarity score between two movies.
+Based on the similarity score, the application recommends a list of movies that the user might be interested in watching.

-Create an account in https://www.themoviedb.org/, click on the `API` link from the left hand sidebar in your account settings and fill all the details to apply for API key.
-If you are asked for the website URL, just give "NA" if you don't have one.
-You will see the API key in your `API` sidebar once your request is approved.
+To use this application, you will need to obtain an API key from TMDB.
+To obtain one, create an account on their website, click on the API link in your account settings, and fill in all the required details to apply for the API key.
+If you don't have a website URL, simply enter "NA."
+Once your request is approved, you'll be able to see the API key in your API sidebar.

-## How to run the project?

-1. Clone this repository in your local system.
-2. Install all the libraries mentioned in the [requirements.txt] file with the command `pip install -r requirements.txt`.
-3. Replace YOUR_API_KEY in **both** the places (line no. 23 and 43) of `static/recommend.js` file.
-4. Open your terminal/command prompt from your project directory and run the `main.py` file by executing the command `python main.py`.
-5. Go to your browser and type `http://127.0.0.1:5000/` in the address bar.
-6. Hurray!
-That's it.
+To run the project, clone this repository to your local system and install all the required libraries mentioned in the requirements.txt file by running the command pip install -r requirements.txt.
+Replace YOUR_API_KEY in both places (line no. 23 and 43) of the static/recommend.js file with your API key.
+Open your terminal/command prompt from the project directory and run the main.py file by executing the command python main.py.
+Finally, open your browser and type http://127.0.0.1:5000/ in the address bar to use the application.

+That's it!
+You can now use this application to get comprehensive information about any movie, as well as receive recommendations for similar movies that you might enjoy watching.